Skip Navigation

 Income Tax Slabs Under New and Old Tax Regime

-The income tax slabs per the old and new tax regime for people below 60 years of age.
+Here are the tax slabs for both the old and new tax regimes for people under 60 years old.

 Income level (in INR) Old tax regime New tax regime

-• Income earned from renting an immovable house property or interest paid on a home loan.
+• Rental Income and Home Loan Interest: Earnings from renting out property or interest paid on a home loan.

-• Income earned from the sale of long-term capital assets and short-term capital gains.
-Long-term capital gains come from regular assets held for more than 3 years and stocks for more than one year.
-Short-term capital gains come from regular assets held for less three years and stocks held for less than one year.
-Capital investments like mutual funds, immovable property, stocks and bonds investments, and others.
+• Capital Gains: Profits from selling assets.
+Long-term capital gains are from assets held for more than 3 years (or stocks for more than 1 year).
+Short-term capital gains are from assets held for less than 3 years (or stocks for less than 1 year).
+This includes investments like mutual funds, property, stocks, and bonds.

 Frequently Asked Questions